plone/plone.testing/README.txt

-However, there are also some tools (and layers) available in this package, as well as in other packages, that are specifically useful for testing applications that use the Zope application framework.
+However, there are also some tools (and layers) available in this package, as well as in other packages, that are specifically useful for testing applications that use various Zope-related frameworks.

 Test cleanup
 ------------